mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

 QEMU+KVM virtual machines as well.
 This post will detail how VM sockets work and how they can be used.

-If you’d like to see more examples and make use of VM sockets in your own Go applications, check out: [github.com/mdlayher/vsock](https://github.com/mdlayher/vsock).
+If you'd like to see more examples and make use of VM sockets in your own Go applications, check out: [github.com/mdlayher/vsock](https://github.com/mdlayher/vsock).

 ## Introduction to VM sockets